HOME

 You can find the Conference Program and the Call for Papers here: CONFERENCE PAGE

-RECENT BOOK
+RECENT MONOGRAPH

 finalist for the Rodríguez Family Award for Most Significant Scholarly Book, Texas Institute of Letters, March 2022.